 Greetings Field Trip Teachers!

-Thank you for your field trip reservation.
-We are looking forward to spending this time with your group in the Garden Classroom.
+We’re looking forward to spending this time with your class in the Garden Classroom.

-Please read this information thoroughly and pass the relevant details on to all adults who will be accompanying your group on your scheduled field trip.
+Please read this information thoroughly and pass the info along to all adults who will be accompanying your class.

 For all field trips:

-Where to Park: Great news!
-Field Trip parking has moved back to the dirt lot at the Farm Back Gate.
+Where to Park: Please park in the dirt lot outside the Farm Back Gate.
 Click here to download a parking map, and please print a copy for each driver.
+GPS and map services don’t work here; please be sure drivers follow our map.

-Plan on arriving 20 minutes early!
-It always seems to take a little longer than planned to get here and walking from the parking area to the farm can take up to fifteen minutes with a group of children.
-Also, it’s a good idea to have a few extra minutes for the students to have a snack before the field trip begins.
-Being on time is important because we want to maximize the time we have with your students, and also as a courtesy to our volunteers who make time in their schedules to teach the field trips.
+Please plan on arriving 20 minutes early and having snack before the program.
+It always seems to take a little longer than planned to get here and walking from the parking area to the farm can take up to ten minutes with a group of children.
+Also, it’s a good idea to allow a few minutes for the students to have snack at the garden before the field trip begins.

 Role of Chaperones: We invite all accompanying parents/chaperones to join in on the field trips and encourage them to help shepherd the students in their group.
-With their help, the guides will be free to focus on field trip activities, not crowd control.
-Also, keep in mind that the field trip is oriented towards children, so please ask chaperones to refrain from asking "adult" questions during the program.
-We’ll be happy to answer more technical garden questions and provide gardening literature after the program.
+Also, keep in mind that the field trip is oriented towards children, so please ask chaperones to refrain from asking “adult” questions during the program.

-Groups: Please divide the children into small groups ahead of time, so that after our introduction we can efficiently split up.
-For 1st grade and up, we split into three groups; for the pre & K program we aim for about 6 children per group, and can do up to four groups.
+Groups: Please divide the children into groups ahead of time, so that after our introduction we can efficiently split up.
+For 1st grade and up, we split into three groups; for the pre & K program we split into four groups.

 Nametags are a great help to us, especially if they are color-coded for the groups (the red group, the blue group, etc.).